The canonical ring of a stacky curve: Gin: Nonhyperelliptic and hyperelliptic

+Next, we exhibit relations in degrees 3 and 4.
 The elements $x_ix_{g-2}^2$ for $i=1,\dots,g-3$ also belong to the space, and so can be written as a linear combination of the monomials in \eqref{eqn:xg13K}; the resulting relation has leading term $\underline{x_ix_{g-2}^2}$, since if the coefficient of this monomial is zero then it implies a linear dependence among the monomials in \eqref{eqn:xg13K}.
 The single remaining quartic arises from the $S$-pair (or syzygy) between the relations with leading terms $x_{g-3}^2$ and $x_{g-3}x_{g-2}^2$, giving generically a leading term $x_{g-3}^4$ as in Petri's argument.

 To conclude that we have found the initial ideal, we argue as above and show that the set of elements is a Gr\"obner basis.
 Indeed, anything of degree $d \geq 2$ not in the proposed Gr\"obner basis belongs to the span of